Adventure starts here

 Efficient way to absorb Maldivian history and daily life in a compact area; great for travellers with limited time at the capital.

-Maldives — Practical Travel Tips
+Maldives — Practical travel tips

 Local customs